 2020 Players to Keep An Eye On:

 - Natalija Marshall (#12 HG, 15 PN), 6’5” forward from Christ the King H.S. in Queens, NYC.
 Attended Oct.
 '17 Unofficial Group Visit.
 Made several cuts at recent U.S. National U17 trials.
-Recently announced finalists: ND, Duke, Stanford, UConn, Texas, Tennessee, UCLA, Syracuse, South Carolina and Michigan.
-Can't see Stanford now that Brink has committed or South Carolina, with Boston/Amihere.
+Finalists: ND, Duke, Stanford, UConn, Texas, Tennessee, UCLA, Syracuse, South Carolina and Michigan.
+Really can't see Stanford (now that Ashten Prechtel and Cameron Brink have signed/committed) or South Carolina (with Boston/Amihere).

--- MM and Niele Ivey attended her Christ-the-King HS vs St. John's College (Azzi Fudd) in D.C., following Toledo game.
+-- MM and Niele Ivey attended her Christ-the-King HS vs St. John's College (Azzi Fudd) in D.C

-- Kylee Watson (#30 in HG & 16 PN), Agile 6’4” Post from Mainland HS in NJ who played on USA Basketball’s U16 Team in Argentina.
+- Kylee Watson (#30 in HG & 16 PN), Agile 6’3” Post from Mainland HS in NJ who played on USA Basketball’s U16 Team in Argentina.
 Prospects Nation’s Chris Olson compares her to ND alum Natalie Achonwa.
 Was part of Oct.
 '17 Unofficial Group Visit.
 Did not make finalist cut at recent U17 Trials.
 "Mutual Interest" talk with ND had seemingly slowed down but ND has seen Watson at Philly Belles games and open workout.
-Watson is a "bi-coastal" unofficial visiter, having been to Duke and Oregon, among other places.
+Watson is a "bi-coastal" unofficial visiter, having been to Duke, Oregon and UCLA, among other places.